rougier/scipy-crash-course/01-installation.md

 3. You can start the Jupyter notebook and type some Python code in the browser
    (and save your code and results in various formats such as PDF or HTML)

-The Python shell can be started using the command `Python`:
+The Python shell can be started using the command `python` or `python3`:

 <img src="https://img.shields.io/badge/-Shell-black.svg?style=flat-square" align="left"/>